BenjaminLam1202/What-Project/README.md

 ```
 DOMAIN=<YOURS-URL>
 ```
-okay you good to go
+okay you are good to go

 ## Built With